Raspberry Pi 4 Model B review: Back, and better than ever

 Let's get the obvious out of the way first.
 The latest addition to the Pi family looks near-identical to its siblings.
 It follows the same footprint as the Pi 3, using a board of the same size and weight.
 Beyond a first glance, you'll see that the port layout has had a bit of an overhaul.

 Most notably, the USB ports and Ethernet port have been switched around, so that the USBs now sit on the left of the board.
 The single large HDMI port has been stripped out and replaced by two much smaller micro HDMI ports, and power is now supplied along a USB-C port, rather than a micro-USB.

 This means that you almost certainly won't be able to use the Pi 4 with any cases or enclosures designed for older models and you can't swap out the old Pi powering an existing project, which is understandable (if a bit of a shame).
-Aside from these changes, it's still the same old Pi, with its circuitry exposed and the GPIO pins along the right-hand side.
+Aside from these changes, it's still largely reminiscent of the Raspberry Pi 3, with its circuitry exposed and the GPIO pins along the right-hand side.

 Raspberry Pi 4 Model B review: Ports and features